" I truly think it is best to be a robin lightly dressed concocting soup inside my nest" ~Maurice Sendak

 Add the chicken and brown on all sides.
 Set aside with the bacon.

-Add the onion, mushrooms and carrots and saute until soft.
+Add the onion, celery,mushrooms, garlic and carrots and saute until soft.

 Add the flour and tomato paste and cook for a minute stirring.